sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 -  *Normality*.
 Like the one-sample *t*-test, it is assumed that the data are normally distributed.
 Specifically, we assume that both groups are normally distributed.
-In section :doc:`Checking the normality of sample
-   <Ch11_tTest_08>`, we’ll discuss how to test for normality, and in section
-   :doc:`Testing non-normal data with Wilcoxon tests <Ch11_tTest_09>` we’ll discuss possible solutions.
+In section :doc:`Ch11_tTest_08`, we’ll discuss how to test for normality, and in section :doc:`Ch11_tTest_09` we’ll discuss possible solutions.

 -  *Independence*.
 Once again, it is assumed that the observations are independently sampled.
 In the context of the Student test this has